What is the Best Golf Club for under 100 Yards? (Explained)

 A 9-iron is categorized under the short irons golf clubs because of its short shaft.
 With a high-mass head, the club is versatile.
 Count on it to get you out of trouble when hitting golf balls for short distances.

-The 9-iron helps you bring the ball as close as possible to the flag.
+The 9-iron helps you bring the ball as close to the flag.
 It also gives you perfect opportunities for making easy birdies or pars as you progress with your golfing career.

 Pitching Wedge

 The amateurs usually prefer the 9-iron for 100 to 125 yards, although the pitching wedge can also deliver.
 This is because of a misplaced notion that they can attain a longer distance with the 9-iron instead of the pitching wedge.
-However, the pitching wedge can perfectly hit over 100 yards from the greens too.
+However, the pitching wedge can also hit over 100 yards from the greens.

 A well-executed golf shot from a pitching wedge can go as far as the one made with a 9 iron but in a different trajectory.
 The problem is that most amateurs lack proper technique and golf swing speed with their golf clubs to compensate for the yardage difference.